flightlex/PlistAPI/README.md

 # PlistAPI

-PlistAPI - is a library that allows you not just `deserialize` and `serialize` the `.plist` format, but even `deserialize` and `serialize` the data as specific objects, there is an example:
+PlistAPI - is a library that allows you not just `deserialize` and `serialize` the `.plist` format, but even `deserialize` and `serialize` the data as specific objects, here is an example:

 ### .plist (basically a little changed .xml) format
 ```xml